chelsea-hansen/R.Scenario.Vax/README.md

   for children has been added based on the weekly average RSV hospitalization rate during the 2018-19 and 2019-20 RSV seasons.

+- Data have been inflated to adjust for changes in RSV testing and reporting during the COVID-19 pandemic.

 <img src="man/figures/README-example-1.png" width="100%" /><img src="man/figures/README-example-2.png" width="100%" />

 ## Example